patrick-zippenfenig/environmental-data-management-notes/README.md

 # [ NOTICE ] Server started on http://0.0.0.0:8080
 ```

-### Server setup and data distribution
+### Server Setup and Data Distribution

-Although the API is presented as a single endpoint, Open-Meteo uses a lot of servers to distribute data processing.
-To download and process data, multiple virtual machines from cloud providers are used.
+While the API appears as a single endpoint, Open-Meteo relies on a distributed network of servers to handle data processing.
+To manage the downloading and processing of weather data, multiple virtual machines from cloud providers are employed.

-Very simplified the Open-Meteo system consists of:
+The simplified structure of the Open-Meteo system includes:
-- Processing nodes to download and process weather model data
+- **Processing Nodes:** Responsible for downloading and processing weather model data.
-- A S3 like central storage to keep all data and distribute it further
+- **Central Storage (S3-like):** A central storage system that retains all data and distributes is through an HTTP interface.
-- API nodes that fetch data from S3 and serve data to users
+- **API Nodes:** These nodes retrieve data from the central storage (S3) and serve it to users.

 ![System overview](images/system_processing_node_api.png)

-Open-Meteo uses a slightly different architecture: each Processing node exposes an S3 server and API nodes directly fetch data from each processing node.
-For an easier understanding the S3 storage can be viewed independently.
+Open-Meteo uses a slightly modified architecture where each processing node also functions as an S3 server.
+API nodes fetch data directly from these processing nodes.
+For clarity, the S3 storage can be viewed as a separate, centralized component.

-Although Open-Meteo is a distributed system, it can run on a single computer, processing data and running the API.
-However, at a certain scale, a single system is not practical anymore multiple servers are required.
+Although Open-Meteo operates as a distributed system, it can be run on a single machine that handles both data processing and API requests.
+However, as the scale increases, a single system becomes impractical, necessitating multiple servers.

-### Process Nodes
+### Processing Nodes
+The Processing nodes download weahter model data and update a local database in Open-Meteo format.

+To optimize data processing, Open-Meteo deploys instances in different regions:
-Instances in North America are used to download and process data from NOAA and the Canadian weather service.
-Instances in Europe processes data from European weather services.
-Latency to the open-data servers plays a big role in processing speed for new runs.
+- North American instances handle data from NOAA and the Canadian weather service.

-Each instances autonomously processes a couple of modes.
-E.g. Open-Meteo uses the following instances to process different models:
+- European instances manage data from European weather services.

+Low latency to the open-data servers is crucial for fast processing of new model runs.

+Each instance autonomously processes specific weather models.
+For example:
-- Process-us01: GFS013, GFS025, GFS025 ensemble
+- **Process-us01:** GFS013, GFS025, GFS025 ensemble
-- Process-us02: GEM global, RDPS, HRDPS, global ensemble
+- **Process-us02:** GEM global, RDPS, HRDPS, Global ensemble
-- Process-us03: HRRR
+- **Process-us03:** HRRR
-- Process-eu01: ICON, ICON-EU, ICON-D2
+- **Process-eu01:** ICON, ICON-EU, ICON-D2
-- Process-eu02: MeteoFrance AROME, AROME-HD, ARPEGE Europe, ARPEGE World
+- **Process-eu02:** MeteoFrance AROME, AROME-HD, ARPEGE Europe, ARPEGE World
-- and so on

-By dividing processing to many instances, this makes it easier to scale and add new weather models.
-Different weather models have different CPU, memory and disk requirements that can be more easily balanced with distributed systems.
-For processing nodes, reliable servers are used to decrease the likelihood of failures.
+Distributing processing across multiple instances makes it easier to scale operations and integrate new weather models.
+Different weather models have varying CPU, memory, and disk requirements, which can be more effectively managed in a distributed system.
+To ensure reliability, Open-Meteo uses dependable servers for data processing to minimize the risk of failures.

 ### Central S3 storage